PartyDAO/party-protocol/docs/crowdfund.md

 ### CollectionBuyCrowdfund

 `CollectionBuyCrowdfund` wins if a _host_ successfully calls `buy()` before the crowdfund expires.
 The `buy()` function will perform an arbitrary call with value (up to `maximumPrice`) to attempt to acquire _any_ NFT token ID from the predetermined ERC721.
 The NFT must be held by the party after the arbitrary call successfully returns.
 It will then proceed with creating a governance Party, unless the NFT was acquired for free (or "gifted").
 In this case, it will refund all contributors for their original contribution amounts and declare a loss.

+### CollectionBatchBuyCrowdfund

+`CollectionBatchBuyCrowdfund` wins if a _host_ successfully calls `batchBuy()` before the crowdfund expires.
+The `batchBuy()` function will perform multiple arbitrary calls with value (up to `maximumPrice` for each NFT) to attempt to acquire multiple NFTs with any token ID from the predetermined ERC721 collection.
+The NFTs must be held by the crowdfund, and the total value of ETH used in the purchase must meet the specified minimum requirements.
+Additionally, the number of NFTs bought must not be less than the `minTokensBought` parameter.
+It will then proceed with creating a governance Party, unless all the NFTs were acquired for free (or "gifted").
+In this case, it will refund all contributors for their original contribution amounts and declare a loss.

 ### AuctionCrowdfund